 In order to be eligible for the LIFT program, applicants must:

-- Be an enrolled member or citizen of a federally-recognized or state-recognized American Indian tribe or Alaska Native corporation, or of Native Hawaiian ancestry.
-Applicants will be asked to provide documentation of their Native citizenship or ancestry.
+- Be an enrolled member or citizen of a US federally-recognized or state-recognized American Indian tribe or Alaska Native corporation, or of Native Hawaiian ancestry.
+Applicants will be asked to provide documentation of their Native citizenship or ancestry in the application form.

 - Be an individual practicing artist working in the disciplines of dance/choreography, fiction/poetry writing, film/video, multi-disciplinary arts, music, performance art, theater and screenplay writing, traditional arts or 2D + 3D visual arts.

-- NOT BE enrolled in a university or higher-education institution during the 12-month award period.
+- NOT BE enrolled in a degree-seeking program at a university or higher-education institution during the 12-month award period (September 1, 2023 – August 31, 2024).

 Learn more about the program here.